GabeStah/dgraph-twitter-clone/tutorial/non-loaded/_index_creation.md

 ### Models

-As you're undoubtedly aware, Twitter's functionality largely revolves around just two simple pieces of data, and their relationship to one another: **Tweets** and **Users.** A user has something to say, so he or she creates a tweet, publishing it for other users to consume.
+As you're undoubtedly aware, Twitter's functionality largely revolves around just two simple pieces of data, and their relationship to one another: **Tweets** and **Users.** A user has something to say, so they create a tweet, publishing it for other users to consume.
 While they are secondary to their parent tweet, **Hashtags** are also a popular piece of data Twitter data.

 Therefore, at a minimum our application will need a model to represent those three critical pieces of information.